Require Immediate Support? Free Director Helpline: 0800 644 6080

 What is limited company strike off?

 Limited company strike off - also known as dissolving a company - is the process of bringing an unwanted company to an end and removing its name from the register held at Companies House.
-Once a company has been struck off – or dissolved – it will no longer exist as a legal entity and all trade will be brought to an end.
+Once a company has been struck off – or dissolved – it will no longer exist as a legal entity and all trade must be brought to an end.

 Dissolving - or striking off - a limited company: What you need to know

 Striking off a limited company - also known as company dissolution - is when a company is voluntarily struck off the register held at Companies House.
-A company which does not have any debts, or has debts which it can repay in full in a timely manner, may be able to use the strike off option as a quicker and cheaper alternative to formal liquidation when looking to close the company.

-The reality is that very few businesses last forever and there may come a time when you need to consider closing your limited company
+The reality is that very few businesses last forever and there may come a time when you need to consider closing your limited company.
+A company which does not have any debts, or has debts which it is able to repay in full, may be able to use the strike off option as a quicker and cheaper alternative to formal liquidation when looking to close the company.

-One way of doing this is by having the company dissolved and striking off its name from the register held at Companies House.
 If you are considering striking off your limited company, here are answers to the most frequently asked questions regarding company dissolution:

 Video placeholder

-60 Second Test Find Your Nearest Office
+Get a Quote Find Your Nearest Office

 Can I strike off or dissolve my limited company?